BetonQuest/BetonQuest/docs/Participate/Process/Maintaining-the-Changelog.md

     ```MD
     Fixes:
-      - event `notify` did not resolve variables correctly
+      - event `notify` did not resolve placeholders correctly
       - Citizens event `movenpc` is now more robust combined with other events like `stopnpc` and `teleportnpc`
         - you may need to reduce the distance beetween waypoints
     ```